hep-gc/production-helpers/cloud/README.md

 ## checkjobs-atlas.sh

-Same as checkjobs.sh, but checks for Atlas payload jobs.
+Same as checkjobs-belle.sh, but checks for Atlas payload jobs.

 # ganglia-belle.sh